By ruth | September 05, 2017

 Join Dr. Jabari Jones, Psychiatrist, Personal and Professional Development Educator and Trainer in the EQD curriculum for a workshop on using your dreams to improve your personal insight, your creativity and problem solving ability.

 By ruth | May 19, 2017

-Another successfull training session wrapped this month as the 2017 'Training the TRainers' workshops series came to an end.
+Another successful training session wrapped this month as the 2017 'Training the Trainers' workshops series came to an end.

 Thanks to all the participants for their contributions and hard work that went toward creating a wonderful learning atmosphere.

 To anyone interested in joining the mailing list for future training opportunities, email firstname.lastname@example.org with 'Training list' in the subject title.

 The integration of social and emotional intelligence skills is known in business and psychology as Emotional Competence.

 Equilibrium Dynamics is excited to be offering limited spaces to those interested in participating in our ‘Training the Trainers’ Emotional Competence Workshop Series based in San Francisco and starting in January 2017.

 The 5-month program will offer the opportunity for you to nurture your own emotional competence and begin to develop best practices to facilitate self-awareness and professional growth in others.

 Training consists of large and small group sessions interspersed with hands on assignments and pair work.